Daniel Kumler Flickinger: Family

 Bishop Flickinger was born 25 May 1824 near the village of Seven Mile, Butler County, Ohio, the sixth of the fourteen children born to Jacob and Hannah (Kumler) Flickinger.
 Jacob's ancestors were Swiss Mennonites; Hannah was the daughter of Henry Kumler Sr, a Bishop and influential leader in the early years of the Church of the United Brethren in Christ.
 Henry's son Henry Kumler Jr likewise was elected Bishop.
 Bishop Flickinger was therefore a grandson and a nephew of U.B.
 Bishops.
 His mother, Hannah, was the daughter, sister and mother of U.B.
 Bishops.

 Flickinger's parents were married in Franklin County, Pennsylvania, there establishing their first home.
 In 1818 they moved to Ohio.
 The next year Hannah's parents followed, there too establishing their home in Butler County.
 Jacob became a prosperous farmer and a zealous local preacher in the Miami Annual Conference of the U.B.
 Church.
 As was true of many of the pioneers of that day, he believed in hard work and rigid economy.
 He was also known for his deep-seated prejudice against higher education, also not unusual in that day.

-The itinerating pioneer preachers always found a welcome in the Flickinger home.
-There they held services and found lodging and board as long as they wished to remain in the community.
-Jacob Flickinger was very generous in supporting these preachers.
+The Flickinger home was used as a location for services, lodging, and board for traveling preachers while they remained in the community.

 For example, it is said that on one occasion a preacher arrived with his clothes tied in a cotton cloth.
 It was evident he needed a pair of saddle bags, having no money with which to purchase them, however.
 His host told him to stop at a certain saddle shop, buy the saddle bags, and have them charged to him.
 The preacher, doing as instructed, continued to use those same bags for nearly a half century!